NYS Nursing Faculty Loan Forgiveness (NFLF) Incentive Program

 - employment as a nursing faculty member or as adjunct clinical faculty providing classroom or clinical instruction at a nursing school located in NYS for the equivalent of at least 12 credit hours during an annual period commencing July 1 and ending June 30

 - be in a non-default status on a student loan made under any NYS or federal education loan program or repayment of any NYS award; and

 - be in compliance with the terms of any service condition imposed by a NYS award.

 A successful applicant must have an outstanding balance on eligible student loan debt, used to fund a nursing degree, disbursed on or after January 1, 2001.

-Eligible student loans include NYS or federal government loans, or loans made by commercial entities subject to governmental examination.
-This does not, however, include Parent PLUS loans, loans which may be cancelled under another program including Perkins Loans, private loans given by family or friends, or student loan debts paid with a credit card.
+Eligible student loans include NYS or federal government loans, or private student loans made by commercial entities subject to governmental examination.
+This does not, however, include Parent PLUS loans and Perkins Loans.

 The maximum lifetime award under this Program is $40,000, paid in the amount of $8,000 for each annual period of qualified service completed, or the applicant's actual eligible student loan indebtedness at the time eligibility is established, whichever is less.

 Note: Any loan forgiveness award payment received may have tax implications.
 A 1099 form will be issued by the NYS Office of the State Comptroller reflecting the total loan forgiveness payments received by the recipient for the year.
 Any questions regarding potential tax implications should be directed to a tax professional, the Internal Revenue Service, or the NYS Department of Taxation and Finance.